joost-de-vries/play-angular-typescript.g8/README.md

 Once you have [activator](https://www.typesafe.com/community/core-tools/activator-and-sbt) installed you can run `activator new play-angular2-typescript` and you'll have a local application with a tutorial.
 Or you can just clone this repo and run `sbt ~run`.

 Currently the tutorial is still being written.

+##what to do if

+"I've created the application throuch activator and it runs fine in activator but I can't run it hangs when I try to run it through sbt"
+This is a know problem with activator.
+Activator generates a file `project\play-fork-run.sbt` that causes this.
+If you remove it or comment out its contents the application will run in sbt.

+"I get an error in that a javascript function is not found"
+Do you have a version of typescript installed globally through npm?
+If you make sure typescript is not installed globally the sbt plugin should find the correct typescript version that comes with it.